WebKit/WebKit-http/README.markdown

 you can remove the WebKitBuild/ directory and start over.

 There are several cmake variables available to configure the build in various ways.
-These can be given to build-webkit using the --cmakearg option, or changed later on using "cmake -Dvar=value WebKitBuild/Release".
+These can be given to build-webkit using the --cmakeargs option, or changed later on using "cmake -Dvar=value WebKitBuild/Release".

 ### Speeding up the build with Ninja ###